Baby on the way

 Most ewes give birth to their lambs

-without any difficulty or need for assistance from their shepherd or a veterinarian.
+without any difficulty or need for assistance from the shepherd or a veterinarian.

 Normal presentation is the nose and two front legs, one lamb at

 a time.
-A backwards delivery is also considered normal.
+A backwards delivery (hooves pointed down) is also considered normal, though many shepherds will provide assistance if they observe this situation.

 Dystocia (difficult births)